Autoimmune Disease Resource is a guide that helps about 50 million Americans afflicted with autoimmune diseases.

 I have the autoimmune disease, Relapsing Polychondritis.

-Listed are some of the more well known autoimmune diseases:
+Listed below are some of the more well known autoimmune diseases:

 - type 1 diabetes,